Skip to article frontmatterSkip to article content

 python telemac flux discharge convergence pythomac

-Figure 1:Flux convergence plot across the two boundaries of the dry-initialized steady Telemac2d simulation with a total simulation time of timesteps seconds, created with the pythomac.extract_fluxes() function.
+Figure 1:Flux magnitudes across the two liquid boundaries of the dry-initialized steady Telemac2d simulation over the simulated time, produced with the pythomac.extract_fluxes() function.

 Identify Convergence

-To test if and when the fluxes converged, we track the relative flux imbalance for every timestep tt as:
+To assess whether and when the boundary fluxes converged, the relative flux imbalance is evaluated at every printout time tt as:

 εt=Qi,tQj,tQj,t\varepsilon_{t} = \frac{\left| |Q_{i,t}| - |Q_{j,t}| \right|}{|Q_{j,t}|}